ouspg/CompSec/README.md

-The course has seven (7) lectures, six (6) laboratory exercises and Moodle exam.
+The course has six (6) lectures, six (6) laboratory exercises and 5 Moodle exams.
 Course does not contain final coursework this year because separate course considering it is planned.

 Lectures are handling topics from high perspective and they are not going technically deep.
-Moodle exam is based on the lectures.
+Moodle exams are based on the lectures.

 Laboratory exercises are thought as independent packages: containing theory and exercises, and going technologically very deep.